 About South Boston Power Plant

-Proposed 2.1 million square foot, 15.2-acre mixed-use development featuring 1,588 residential units, 339,639 square feet of office space, a 150-key hotel, and 68,077 square feet of retail and restaurant space, in addition to 987 above-and-below-grade parking spaces.
 The development would replace and incorporate an existing former Edison power plant.
 Eight new multi-story buildings would be constructed; four buildings would be 170 feet high and taller.
 Three architecturally-significant former turbine halls that run end-to-end through the site’s center would be rehabilitated and would be the development’s “heart and soul”.
 Local retail and other amenities would be located on buildings' ground floors.
 The proposed development would be LEEDv4 sustainability certifiable.

 Multiple new pedestrian connections would be created between the development and the surrounding streets, creating a new link between South Boston and the Reserved Channel waterfront.
 1.15 acres of waterfront public space would be created along the Reserved Channel; the space would celebrate the working port’s heritage.
 A number of indoor and outdoor spaces would be devoted to the arts, creating an “arts and industry” district for artists and other creative individuals.

-Building heights would range from 44 to 220 feet in height.
 The following is a site plan of the proposed development:

 The following are renderings of the proposed development: